Rokesly pupils enjoy Sports Day at Priory Park

-Children from Rokesly Junior School enjoyed a lively Sports Day at Priory Park on Wednesday (July 14).
+Children from Rokesly Infant and Nursey school enjoyed a lively Sports Day at Priory Park on Wednesday (July 14).

 The Crouch End pupils showed their competitive streaks as they enjoyed a series of games and activities.